 By now, most of you have heard that sitting is the new smoking and how bad sitting is for you.
 I have had a standing desk for about seven years now and cannot fathom returning to a seated desk.
 Even when I'm working from Starbucks, I look for a tall table where I can stand and do my work.
 Does this mean I stand all day long?
 Not always, but I do stand for most of it.

 Rather than be redundant by extolling on the health virtues of standing, I refer you to this infographic.
 The health aspect is a no-brainer and is starting to become widely known.
-More and more companies like Google, Facebook, Twitter, AOL (are they still alive?) are offering them as alternatives.
-The Draugiem Group did a study (albeit small) and found that productivity increased approximately 10%.
-What I found to be even more interesting was that urgency to complete a task increased if you knew what the outcome should be but for creative endeavors, like writing, it was a block.
-I actually find this to be true for myself.
-When I am writing a blog post I tend to want to sit.
+More and more companies like Google, Facebook, Twitter, and AOL (are they still alive?) are offering them as alternatives.
+The Draugiem Group did a study (albeit small) and found that productivity increased by approximately 10%.
+What I found to be even more interesting was that urgency to complete a task increased if you knew what the outcome should be, but for creative endeavors, like writing, it was a block.
+I find this to be true for myself.
+When I am writing a blog post, I tend to want to sit.
 Leo Babauta stated the same.
 Having the option is important.

-One of these days, I want to buy a Ninja Standing Desk which I think is BRILLIANT for mobile professionals!
+One of these days, I want to buy a Ninja Standing Desk, which I think is BRILLIANT for mobile professionals!

-Here's a vid of my own standing desk and Productive Environment minus the 3-hole punch which I donated immediately after the vid was over.
+Here's a vid of my own standing desk and Productive Environment minus the 3-hole punch, which I donated immediately after the vid was over.

 If you still can't find the opportunity, at least get up every 25-30 minutes and stretch or walk around the room.